- Search The Registry

 Cresent city confrontation

 Former Confederate soldiers, aided by the New Orleans police, fearful that the state would fall out of Southern, white control, attacked the gathering.
-Both the Blacks and the delegates were targets and were shot even after raising white flags of surrender as they tried to flee the building where the convention was being held.
-Cyrus Hamlin, son of former Vice-President Hannibal Hamlin, wrote, "The wholesale slaughter and the little regard paid to human life I witnessed here" was worse than what he had seen in battle.
+The blacks and the delegates were targets and were shot even after raising white flags of surrender as they tried to flee the building where the convention was being held.
+Cyrus Hamlin, son of former Vice-President Hannibal Hamlin, wrote, "The wholesale slaughter and the little regard paid to human life I witnessed here" was worse than he had seen in battle.

 Local police, rather than assisting those under attack, participated in it.
 Federal troops were called for assistance but by the time they arrived, it was too late to prevent the violence.
 The toll was heavy: 34 Blacks and 3 white Radicals were killed, and 100 persons were injured in the fighting.